Jacoby-Y/cobys-epic-engine/README.md

 A barebones engine I've developed and used to publish multiple of my games [on Itch.io](https://jacoby-y.itch.io/) (and my unreleased Idle Orbs 4)

 And, when I say "barebones" I mean it.
 There's only functions for:
 - Drawing basic shapes and text
 - Adding and running update functions (that run every frame)
 - Emitting and listening to signals

+Let's just say...
+I wouldn't make a game with JUST this (I use Svelte for everything else).
+But, if you do, GUI and all, then that's awesome

 ___